jhonpedro/api-github-clone/README.md

 this comand restars the server each time you save and file .ts

 ps: If you dont like that sequelize drop all databases in each reload, you can remove in `server.ts` the `Connection.sync({ force: true })` and replace with `Connection.sync({ force: false })`

+You can import `api-endpoints-insomnia-v4.json` in your Insomnia to have all endpoints ready, if you want an import file like this one for Postman send me an e-mail, you can see it in [here](https://www.jhonpedro.tech/) in "Contato"